156th Airlift Squadron: North Carolina Air National Guard

 Was transferred back to Tactical Air Command control in 1971, being equipped with early-model C-130B Hercules tactical airlifters, being given a theater airlift and troop carrier mission as part of Ninth Air Force.
 Celebrated 25 years of service in 1973, winning 1st place in worldwide airlift competition.

 In January 1974, transferred to Military Airlift Command, Twenty-First Air Force, later that year assisted in rescue of 10 lives of the Eastern Air Lines Flight 212 crash at Charlotte on 11 September.
 In 1985, the units mission was expanded by the addition of the Modular Airborne FireFighting System (MAFFS) capability added to the C-130s for aerial firefighting.
 Other awards won were the 1986 Volant Rodeo competition as world's best airlift crew and plane and 1987 Spaatz Trophy for best flying unit in the Air National Guard.

 During the 1991 Persian Gulf Conflict, the squadron's 56th Aeromedical Evacuation Flight was activated and deployed to Saudi Arabia, participating in Operation Desert Storm.
 The squadron also achieved 150,000 hours of safe flying.

 Was reassigned to Air Mobility Command in 1992. and helped evacuate hospital patients in South Florida after Hurricane Andrew in late August.
 Upgraded to C-130H Hercules in 1993.

 Celebrated 50th anniversary in 1998, received an Excellent" on Operational Readiness Inspection (ORI), and achieved 176,879 accident free flying hours.
 After Hurricane Floyd in 1999, the squadron flew 33,000 cases of food rations in 3 C-130s to flood victims and erected a tent city for 80 people near Wilmington's airport.
 Additional hurricane relief took place in 2005 when the 196th was the first airlift squadron on site in response to Hurricane Katrina Relief support.

 In July 2012, four members of the squadron died as their C-130 firefighting plane crashed during firefighting efforts in South Dakota.
 They were: Lt.
 Col. Paul K. Mikeal, 42, and Maj.
 Joseph M. McCormick, 36, both pilots; Maj.
 Ryan S. David, 35, a navigator; and Senior Master Sgt.
 Robert S. Cannon, 50, a flight engineer.

-The squadron is scheduled to commence trading in its C-130H Hercules and receive the C-17A Globemaster III in the fourth quarter of 2017.
+The squadron began switching to the C-17A Globemaster III aircraft in the fourth quarter of 2017.